BenHeubl/BenHeubl.github.io/_pages/about.md

 ![alt text](/images/about.png)

-I am a nerd and work for the FT.
+I am a data journalist.
 All ideas and thoughts shared on this blog are my own.

 # Previous work includes:
 - [China resorting less often to protectionism](https://asia.nikkei.com/Features/Datawatch/China-resorting-less-often-to-protectionism)